 The Board recommends that you vote "For" the non-binding advisory resolution approving the compensation of our named executive officers, as disclosed in this proxy statement.
 Approval of this proposal requires the affirmative vote of a majority in voting power of the votes cast by the holders of all shares of stock present or represented at the Annual Meeting and voting on this proposal.
-Abstentions and broker non-votes will have no effect on the outcome of this proposal.
+Abstentions will have the same effect as a vote "Against" the proposal.
+Broker non-votes will have no effect on the outcome of this proposal.